Introduction

 Definition of freedom camping

-Freedom camping is allowed on public conservation land – with exceptions
+Freedom camping is allowed on much of DOC managed public conservation land – but there are exceptions, and special conditions apply in some areas.

-You cannot freedom camp in areas where camping is prohibited (not allowed).
+You cannot freedom camp in specific areas where DOC has prohibited freedom camping.

-You may camp on public conservation land (except at DOC reserves) if:
+You can freedom camp on public conservation land (except at DOC reserves) if the land is not listed as a prohibited (no camping) site.

 • Take notice of the signs.